aylton-almeida/Git_Components_Naming/README.md

 ## <span id="folders">Folders</span>

-Each project has its specific folders, but there are some more commonly found, and here is a quick description with their function.
+Each project has its specific folders structure, but there are some most commonly found, and here is a quick description with their function.

   src - The source folder contains the main code of your application